viamrobotics/docs/docs/appendix/troubleshooting.md

 <table style="border: solid black 1px;">
 <th>What/Why:
 </th>
-<td>Check if you forgot to enter the pi name and check for any other missing component specs in config.
+<td>Check if you forgot to enter the board name and check for any other missing component specs in config.
 </td>
 </tr>
 <tr>
 <th>Resolution
 </th>
 <td>Add any missing components.
-Run <file>sudo systemctl restart viam-server.service</file> in the terminal to restart the server.
+Run <code>sudo systemctl restart viam-server</code> in the terminal to restart the server.
 </td>
 </tr>
 </table>